burble.dn42 provides shell accounts on the following servers:

 Clearnet access is provided.
 Rate limiting allows for a small amount of burst traffic, but then bandwidth is quickly limited to 10mbit/sec.
 In general, you should be better off using your own clearnet access for large downloads.

 The shell servers are monitored using netdata and prometheus, with performance graphs available in grafana.

 The netdata dashboard is also directly accessible:

-The objective of the burble.dn42 shell service is to provide a free, open, and fun environment for dn42 users.
-The services are provided for your benefit so please be considerate in your usage and remember that abusing the service just spoils it for everyone else.
+In general, as long as you are not risking the service or other users you should be ok.
+These services are provided free for your benefit, and the objective is to provide a fun, open environment for dn42 users.
+Please be considerate in your usage and remember that abusing the service just spoils it for everyone else.